mshablovskyy/gtp/README.md

 This utility solves these problems:

-- **Organizes Your Photos by Year:** Photos are organized into folders like "Photos from 2008," based on their original creation date.
+- **Organizes Your Photos as You chose on the Google Takeout page:** Photos are organized into folders like "Photos from 2008", into folders with album names, etc.
 - **Corrects File Attributes:** Updates the creation and modification dates of files to match the timestamps from their metadata.
 - **Manages Unprocessed Files:** Automatically relocates unmatched or unprocessable files to an "Unprocessed" folder for manual review.
 - **Generates Logs:** Creates a `logs.txt` file summarizing the operations for processed and unprocessed files.